X-ray Tomographic Micro-Particle Velocimetry in Porous Media: Materials and methods

 The high-viscosity liquids caused a strong drag force on the particles, preventing that their inertia would cause deviations from the liquid's flow lines (Stokes numbers were of the order of 10$^{-10}$ or smaller).
 Furthermore, the viscosity reduced the speed of gravitational settling.
 The terminal sinking velocity for a sphere with radius R can be calculated using Stokes' law:

 with $\rho_{s}$ and $\rho_{f}$ the mass densities of respectively the particle and the fluid, $\mu$ the viscosity, and $g$ the gravitational acceleration (the values of these material properties are listed in Table \ref{Table fluid particle properties}).
-In the experiments, the estimated interstitial velocity (based on the imposed volumetric flow rate) was two to three times higher than the settling velocity (Table \ref{Table fluid particle properties}).
-Gravitational settling may thus still lead to an underestimation in the vertical component (along the Z-axis) of the velocity field.
-Note however, that this issue can be reduced by using smaller or lighter particles, or faster interstitial velocities, as the imaging methods become more powerful.
+In the experiments, the estimated interstitial velocity (based on the imposed volumetric flow rate) was two to three times higher than the settling velocity {for the mean particle size} (Table \ref{Table fluid particle properties}). {In the respective experiments, particles larger than 28.5 µm and 27.5 µm were expected to have gravitational velocities equal to or larger than the flow velocity.
+Note that the largest of these particles may never reach the sample through the vertical tubing below the flow cell}.
+Nevertheless, gravitational settling may thus still lead to an underestimation in the vertical component (along the Z-axis) of the velocity field. {However, this} issue can be reduced by using smaller or lighter particles, or faster interstitial velocities, as the imaging methods become more powerful.

-The particles were added to the liquid with seeding concentration of 8 or 12 mg/g (estimated 5.5 or 8.3 million particles per ml of liquid).
+The particles were added to the liquid with seeding concentration of 8 or 12 mg/g (estimated 5.5 or 8.3 million particles per ml of liquid, {which translates to 0.009 or 0.014 particles per voxel}). {This was based on trial-and-error, and may be further adapted: increasing the seeding concentration may lead to lower measurement times, while decreasing it may reduce clogging due to jamming effects in cases where this causes issues}.
 The suspension was first vigorously stirred, then treated with an ultrasonic homogenizer (Hielscher UP50H, Germany) for 5 minutes and placed in an ultrasonic bath (Bandelin Sonorex TK52, Germany) for 10 minutes to disperse the particles and remove air bubbles, respectively.
-The particles dispersed slightly better in the less viscous of the two liquids.
+The particle dispersion was slightly less succesful in the {sand pack experiment, likely due to technical issues with the ultrasonic equipment}.